How to write a winning debate speech

 “Today, we will debate whether school uniforms should be compulsory for all high school students.”

 The thesis statement should express the student’s or the team’s position on the motion.
-That is, the thesis statement explains the speaker’s side of the debate.
+Clearly explaining the speaker’s side of the debate.
+An example can be seen here.

 “Today, we will debate whether school uniforms should be compulsory for all high school students.
 This house believes (or, I believe…) that school uniforms should not be compulsory for high school students.”